 Sport-specific maps are Premium features that allow you to enable the most relevant map for your sport.
 You can choose from hiking, road cycling or mountain biking maps, with each map displaying the trails and waytypes that you’re going to want to be on, be that singletracks for mtb, cycling paths for rides or designated trails for hiking.
 Here’s what’s what:

 Based on the Swiss Alpin Club Hiking Scale.

 Technical difficulty rating for mountain bike based on the Singletrail Scale

 Singletracks are displayed on the map as black lines with a green label.
 The label refers to the singletrack's difficulty, ranging from S0 for easy to S5 for difficult.
 This is in accordance with the Singletrail Scale.
-If your existing route covers the markers on the map, you can hide the Tour line by holding down M.
+If you want to see what waytype you're going to be riding on, you can hide the blue line by pressing M.

 You can choose between different map layers with the button on the right-hand side, directly below the zoom buttons.
 Aside from satellite images, you can select “OpenCycle Map“, which gives you an overview of national cycling networks and helps with planning which streets to cycle on.
 Tip: If your existing route covers the map, you can hide it by pressing the M key.

 Check the Tour profile to see elevation changes along every part of your route, with the line remaining green when your route’s flat and becoming red when a segment is particularly steep.
 To see more details, zoom in on specific sections by clicking and dragging on the Tour profile display.